atomjack/VoiceControlForPlex/README.md

-#Voice Control for Plex Home Theater
+#Voice Control for Plex

-A Plug-in for Google Search API for Plex Home Theater
+A Plug-in for Google Search API for Plex

 ## Requirements
 You must have a rooted phone, the Xposed Framework (http://forum.xda-developers.com/showthread.php?t=1574401), and the Google Search API (http://forum.xda-developers.com/showthread.php?t=2554173)